giuseppeannunziata/clickclick/clickclick/core/src/net/sf/clickclick/reload/README.txt

     </context-param>

-    The snippet above will add the packages 'net.sf.click.tests.reload' and 'com.mycorp.test' to the ReloadableClassLoader's list of packages to load.
+    The snippet above will add the packages 'net.sf.click.tests.reload' and 'com.mycorp.test' to the ReloadClassLoader's list of packages to load.

     You may also need to specify the directory for where the compiled classes can be found on the file system.
-By default the ReloadClassFilter will add all the locations that is found in the current thread's classpath to the ReloadableClassLoader.
-Because ReloadableClassLoader extends URLClassLoader, if you need to add different locations you can programmatically call 'ReloadableClassLoader.addURL(URL url)'.
+By default the ReloadClassFilter will add all the locations that is found in the current thread's classpath to the ReloadClassLoader.
+Because ReloadClassLoader extends URLClassLoader, if you need to add different locations you can programmatically call 'ReloadClassLoader.addURL(URL url)'.

     By specifying the initializaiton parameter 'classpath', you can provide a comma seperated list of directories to be included at initialization